ZhangLi-CS/GCP_Optimization/README.md

 2. Testing on ImageNet: In floder `src` , run ` sh ./scripts/val/val_download.sh`

-## Experiments ImageNet-C and ImageNet-P
+## Experiments on ImageNet-C and ImageNet-P

 You can download the test code and the dateset from  [https://github.com/hendrycks/robustness](https://github.com/hendrycks/robustness)

 ### Result on ImageNet-C and ImageNet-P

 <table>